 - ✗ Not everyone wants Windows

 The Dell XPS 13 is a great all-around PC laptop.
 If we had to recommend just one best Windows laptop—and it’s so hard to pick just one—this is the laptop we’d recommend to most people.
-It runs Windows 10 and will support Windows 11 when it’s released.
+The latest XPS model also ships with Windows 11.

 The XPS 13 is a 13-inch laptop, which is the most popular size for a reason.
 At 13 inches, you’re getting a substantial laptop with a full-size keyboard, but it’s also lightweight, compact, and portable.
 Of course, some people will want bigger laptops.
 15-inch is a popular size if you want to step up, and Dell also offers a 15-inch version of this laptop.